top of page

 Immediate Backlash

-Most of the negative reception focused on videos that used the word "genes" instead of "jeans" when discussing the blonde-haired, blue-eyed actor known for the HBO series "Euphoria" and "White Lotus."
+The initial negative reception primarily focused on videos that mistakenly used the word "genes" instead of "jeans."
+This was particularly notable for the blonde-haired, blue-eyed actor known for her roles in HBO series "Euphoria" and "White Lotus."

 Political Amplification

-The controversy reached unprecedented heights when Trump added to the chorus Monday on Truth Social, calling it "the "HOTTEST" ad out there."
+The controversy escalated when Donald Trump weighed in on Truth Social, calling it "the 'HOTTEST' ad out there."

 His full post read: "Sydney Sweeney, a registered Republican, has the 'HOTTEST' ad out there.
 It's for American Eagle, and the jeans are 'flying off the shelves.'
 Go get 'em Sydney!"

-Trump's White House weighed in on the backlash, with communications manager Steven Cheung calling the backlash a prime example of "cancel culture run amok."
+Trump's White House also chimed in, with communications manager Steven Cheung describing the backlash as a prime example of "cancel culture run amok."

-US Vice President JD Vance finally entered the fray at the end of the week, suggesting that the lesson Democrats "have apparently taken is we're going to attack people as Nazis for thinking Sydney Sweeney is beautiful."
+US Vice President JD Vance later suggested that the lesson Democrats "have apparently taken is we're going to attack people as Nazis for thinking Sydney Sweeney is beautiful."

-Search Interest: Google trend data shows search interest for American Eagle is at its highest level in more than 5 years.
+Google trend data indicates that search interest for American Eagle reached its highest level in over five years.

 Google Trends